numbfrank/n8n-nodes-tuoni/README.md

 </div>

+## Troubleshooting

+### SSL Certificate Errors

+**Error:** `DEPTH_ZERO_SELF_SIGNED_CERT` or `self-signed certificate`

+**Solution:** Enable "Ignore SSL Issues" in your Tuoni credential settings.
+This is common when using self-signed certificates in development or internal environments.

+### 401 Unauthorized Errors

+**Error:** `401 Unauthorized` when executing node operations

+**Solutions:**

+- Verify your username and password are correct
+- Test your credentials using the "Test" button in the credential editor
+- Ensure the Tuoni server is running and accessible
+- Check that your user account has the necessary permissions

+### Connection Refused

+**Error:** `ECONNREFUSED` or `Connection refused`

+**Solutions:**

+- Verify the Server URL is correct (including port, typically 8443)
+- Ensure the Tuoni server is running
+- Check firewall rules allow traffic from n8n to the Tuoni server
+- If using Docker, ensure network connectivity between containers

+### Token Expiration

+JWT tokens are automatically refreshed when they expire.
+If you encounter persistent authentication issues, try:

+1. Delete and recreate the credential
+2. Verify the Tuoni server's clock is synchronized

 ## Compatibility

-Tested with n8n 1.60.0 and later.
-Community nodes generally follow n8n’s minor version compatibility, but please pin versions as needed in your environment.
+Tested with n8n 2.0.0 and later.
+Community nodes generally follow n8n's minor version compatibility, but please pin versions as needed in your environment.

 **Requirements:**

-- n8n >= 1.60.0
+- n8n >= 2.0.0
 - Tuoni with REST API enabled (typically running on port 8443)
 - Network access from your n8n instance to the Tuoni server